A Candidate for the abelian category of mixed elliptic motives: A General Cycle Group Computation

 Consequentially we get a decomposition

-where we have chosen\footnote{see Section \ref{projectornotation} for an explicit choice of projectors $\varrho_{n,m}$} a decomposition of $h^{b}(E^{b})$ into irreducible representations via projectors $\varrho_{n,m}$ ($n+2m=b$) and $\sum_{\Sym^{n}h^1(E)(a-m)}$ denotes the sum over all of the irreducible representations of that decomposition.
+where we have chosen a decomposition of $h^{b}(E^{b})$ into irreducible representations via projectors $\varrho_{n,m}$ ($n+2m=b$) and $\sum_{\Sym^{n}h^1(E)(a-m)}$ denotes the sum over all of the irreducible representations of that decomposition.
+See Section \ref{projectornotation} for an explicit choice of projectors $\varrho_{n,m}$.

 Since $\bigwedge^nh^1(E)=0$ for $n\geq 3$, it follows that only one term in the decomposition of $({\varrho_{0,1}\otimes \varrho_{n,m-1}})\cdot h^{n+2m}$ defines a nonzero projection.
 Hence we get an isomorphism of linear $GL_2$-representations $(\varrho_{0,1}\otimes \varrho_{n,m-1})\cdot h(E^2\times E^{n+2m-2})\cong\varrho_{n,m}\cdot h(E^{n+2m})$.